 I was touched in places that weren’t meant for men who touched me in that way.
-My body responded… It became wet and moist and this in itself felt sinful, painful and enjoyable all at the same time.
+My body responded… this in itself felt sinful, painful and enjoyable all at the same time.

 How could something that’s enjoyable needs to be hidden.

 It must be bad.
 I must be bad… I must stop all fun and all pleasure…